 The center is committed to:

 The Ethics Center was founded in 2002 with the goal of strengthening the UCLA Medical Center's ethical environment and commitment and improving the humanistic aspects of health care provided for patients and their families.
 At the time, two members of the UCLA Medical Center's Board of Advisors, Buzz McCoy and Arny Porath had an interest in ethics and expressed a desire to explore the manner in which ethics was integrated in the Medical Center.
 Their curiosity and vision led to a fuller appreciation of the needs and the development of resources for a comprehensive program.
 Their interviews shaped a report and then the mobilizing of key leaders and stakeholders/supporters to develop a plan that would address the widespread demands that were emerging.
-With the support of the leadership at the Medical Center, the chair and co-chair of the Medical Ethics Committee, Neil Wenger, MD, MPH and Katherine Brown-Saltzman, MA, RN, along with the Medical Center's at the time ethicist, Les Rothenberg, Marge Cunningham, a retired associate director of the Ronald Reagan UCLA Medical Center became founding members of the Center.
+With the support of the leadership at the Medical Center, the chair and co-chair of the Medical Ethics Committee, Neil Wenger, MD, MPH and Katherine Brown-Saltzman, MA, RN, along with the Medical Center's ethicist, Les Rothenberg, Marge Cunningham, a retired associate director of the Ronald Reagan UCLA Medical Center became founding members of the Center.
 Initial funding for the UCLA Health Ethics Center was provided by Partnership for Care, a fund supported by friends and grateful patients of Ronald Reagan UCLA Medical Center, and by gifts from members of the medical center's board of advisors.
 In addition, a gift given to the medical center in honor of one of its board members enabled the UCLA Health Ethics Center to offer public lectures in healthcare ethics.
+In 2006 James Hynds LL.B, Ph.D. joined the center as clinical ethisist.
+Later he was joined by Joseph Raho Ph.D in 2015 as a second ethisist.
+In 2011 we establised our Clinical Ethics Fellowship Program.
+To date we have graduated 8 fellows.